The law in New Zealand is divided into two broad parts – criminal law and civil law.

 Trial by jury

-Under the Criminal Procedure Act 2011, from 2013 people who have been charged with serious offences (those punishable with more than two years imprisonment) are entitled to a trial by jury.
+Under the Criminal Procedure Act 2011, since 2013 people charged with serious offences (those punishable by more than two years’ imprisonment) have been entitled to a trial by jury.
 Previously people who faced the possibility of three months or more in prison could opt for trial by jury.
 A jury consists of 12 people selected from randomly chosen members of the public who come to court when summoned to do jury service.

 The death penalty